Kirby1997/BananoCraft/README.md

 Create a wallet on your Banano node and copy the ID.
 Put the wallet ID into line 132 in RPC.java
 Put the IP of your node in line 14 of nodeinfo.java
-Create an account in the banano wallet and paste the address into line 86 of EconomyFuncs.java
+Create an account in the banano wallet and paste the address into line 86 of EconomyFuncs.java (this is your master wallet)

  Now compile the plugin, place it in your server's "plugin folder", run your server and then shut it down again.
  Go into the newly created "HelloWorld" folder and edit the config.yml.